rbonestell/nest-locksmith/README.md

 ### 3. Generate a session token after verifying credentials

 Your application is responsible for verifying user credentials.
-Once verified, use `LocksmithAuthService` to generate a JWT and store it in the cookie named by `sessionCookieName`:
+Once verified, use `LocksmithAuthService` to generate a JWT and store it in the cookie named by the value of `sessionCookieName`:

 ```typescript
 @Controller('auth')